HelpSeeker/CoubDownloader/README.md

 Usage: coub.py [OPTIONS] INPUT [INPUT]...

 Input:
-  LINK                   download specified coubs
+  URL                    download coub(s) from the given URL -i, --id ID            download a single coub
-  -l, --list LIST        read coub links from a text file -c, --channel CHANNEL  download coubs from a channel -t, --tag TAG          download coubs with the specified tag -e, --search TERM      download search results for the given term --hot                  download coubs from the 'Hot' section --category CATEGORY    download coubs from a certain category
+  -l, --list PATH        read coub links from a text file -c, --channel NAME     download coubs from a channel -t, --tag TAG          download coubs with the specified tag -e, --search TERM      download search results for the given term -m, --community NAME   download coubs from a community
-                           '--category help' for all supported values
+                           NAME as seen in the URL (e.g. animals-pets) --hot                  download coubs from the hot section --input-help           show full input help

+    Input options do NOT support full URLs.
+    Both URLs and input options support sorting (see --input-help).

 Common options:
   -h, --help             show this help